gscbravo/inf/README.md

 When in production, use a WSGI server such as [Gunicorn](https://gunicorn.org/) with [Nginx](https://nginx.org/).

+[Font Awesome](https://fontawesome.com/) Free is used to provide icons.

 ## TODO

 - [ ] Website admin area to configure settings
+- [ ] Allow admin to create unique links for creating mods
-- [ ] Allow the creation of distinct admin and moderator accounts
+- [ ] Allow admin to delete accounts
 - [ ] Staff only board
-- [ ] Prompt for admin account creation upon first startup of website
 - [ ] IP address blocking